Stripe’s sales reps forge meaningful client relationships with Slack Connect

 - Close deals faster by maintaining momentum in a digital world

-- Forge meaningful relationships with prospects before, during and after the contract has been signed
+- Forge meaningful relationships with prospects before, during and after the contract is signed

 - Increase mutual engagement to deliver continued value to the customer